HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/newcf200.md

-# What's new in Container Update CF200?
+# What's new in CF200

 This HCL Digital Experience 9.5 Container Update and CF200 release includes updated releases of HCL DX core Portal and Web Content Manager, Content Composer, Digital Asset Management, Experience API, Design Studio \(Beta\), new Helm deployment operations for container deployments and migration from Operator deployments, updated CICD release process artifacts, new DX API and Explorer services for Personalization, Search and User and Groups REST APIs, new Digital Experience 9.5 Demo Packs on HCL Sofy, new ‘How To’ videos, and more.